 I hope to achieve a reputation as someone who produces quality work, with integrity, grit, and kindness.

 My goal is to always do my best work, in every moment that I am engaging with it.

 Outside of music, what do you like to do that you feel contributes to the creativity that you tap into for your music?

-I like to linger in the little moments, and the little things in life.
+I like to linger in the little moments and the little things in life.
 Cooking, reading, swimming, good conversation, rock-climbing, building exploring.
-I try to put myself in circumstances that help me grow, and that feel exciting and productive for me.
-I play, and laugh, and try/fail at things everyday.
+I try to put myself in circumstances that help me grow, and that feels exciting and productive for me.
+I play, and laugh, and try/fail at things every day.
 I prioritize those things.

 I once heard someone say, “If you are the smartest person in the room…you are in the wrong room.”

 I have taken that to heart and worked hard to surround myself with intelligent and passionate artists, communities, and fellow humans, who inspire and engage with all the different parts of me.

 Second, to that, I try to remain open and curious about the world.
 To look at it with the same love and intrigue as a child might, without judgment, or self-deprecation.

 I try to give myself permission to be imperfect and practice aggressive self-love while embracing all of those quirks or “imperfections.”

 This has proven to cultivate the most fertile atmosphere in which to dream, invent, find inspiration, and inevitably, to grow my best work.